French outrage after Trump mimics gunmen

 The French foreign ministry called for the victims' memory to be respected.

-"France expresses its firm disapproval of the comments by President Trump about the attacks of 13 November 2015 in Paris and asks for the memory of the victims to be respected," foreign ministry spokeswoman Agnes von der Muhll said.
+"France expresses its firm disapproval of the comments by President Trump about the attacks of 13 November 2015 in Paris and asks for the memory of the victims to be respected," the foreign ministry said.

 Paris attacks: What happened on the night